sirredbeard/nim-windows-container/README.md

 --build-arg nim_version=$nim_version` overriding the default of 1.4.8.
 * Pushes the resulting container to the GitHub Container Registry.

+It is not currently possible to run Windows Containers on GitHub Actions at this time, the runner only supports Linux containers. [:(](https://github.com/actions/runner/issues/1402)

 ## Windows Container

 To use my builds: